giuliodondi/kOS-ShuttleEntrySim/README.md

 **Required mods:**
 - A complete install of RSS/Realism Overhaul with Ferram Aerospace Resarch.
 Confrmed to work with FAR 0.16.0.1, should now also work with 0.16.0.4
 - Kerbal Operating System
-- Space Shuttle System mod, spceODY's version seems to be the most up-to-date : https://github.com/SpaceODY/Space-Shuttle-System-Expanded
+- Space Shuttle System mod, SpaceODY's version seems to be the most up-to-date : https://github.com/SpaceODY/Space-Shuttle-System-Expanded
-- RO configs that come with the Realism Overhaul package
+- RO configs that come with the Realism Overhaul package, although SpaceODY will overwrite some of them (it's fine)

 **Mods not required for the script but de-facto needed to use it:**